 But Buffalo wouldn't go down without a fight as they tilted the ice surface in the direction of Ron Hextall for the rest of the contest with a shots count of 23-11, which included a lopsided 15-5 total in the middle session.

-2010: Simon Gagne's tally snapped a 3-3 deadlock with 7:08 remaining in regulation, as Philly became just the third team in NHL history to overcome an 0-3 series deficit to win a series with a thrilling 4-3 triumph over the Boston Bruins at TD Garden that would involve yet another epic come-from-behind performance by the Orange-and-Black.
+2010: Simon Gagne snapped a 3-3 deadlock with 7:08 remaining in regulation as Philly became just the third team in NHL history to overcome an 0-3 series deficit to win a series with a thrilling 4-3 triumph over the Boston Bruins at TD Garden that would involve yet another epic come-from-behind performance by the Orange-and-Black.

 In excess of 15,000 rabid fans took the Flyers up on their offer to come to the Wachovia Center and take part in a viewing party, cheering wildly as the events of the night unfolded.

-Following a 30-second timeout taken by head coach Peter Laviolette -- perhaps the defining moment of Laviolette's tenure in Philadelphia, in which he can be seen telling his players they would win the game if they could just get one goal before the end of the period -- James van Riemsdyk began the comeback with his first-ever postseason goal with 2:48 left in the opening frame.
+Following a 30-second timeout taken by head coach Peter Laviolette -- perhaps the defining moment of Laviolette's tenure in Philadelphia, in which he can be seen pointing at the game clock and it was later discovered he was telling his players they could win the game if they could just get one goal before the end of the period -- rookie James van Riemsdyk began the comeback with his first-ever postseason goal with 2:48 left in the opening frame.

-Scott Hartnell backhanded a rebound past a fallen Tuukka Rask in the first three minutes of the middle stanza, and Danny Briere banked the puck as he circled behind the net off a Bruin in the crease and in to tie it up midway through the period.
+Scott Hartnell backhanded a rebound past a fallen Tuukka Rask in the first three minutes of the middle stanza, and Daniel Briere banked the puck off a Bruin in the crease as he circled behind the net to miraculously tie it up midway through the period.